About mouth ulcers

 Mouth ulcers can be caused by a wide range of factors including:

-- accidental biting of the inside of your cheek
+- accidentally biting the inside of your cheek

 - injury from a toothbrush (such as slipping while brushing)

-- constant rubbing against misaligned or sharp teeth
+- constant rubbing against misaligned or sharp/broken teeth

 - constant rubbing against dentures or braces